superlativecode/PHP-Emailer-Object/README.md

 # PHP Emailer Object

 Build and send emails using this extremely useful utility written in PHP.
 This utility is easy to use and fast.
-Feel free to customize this email tool for any use may need.
+Feel free to customize this email tool for any use you may need.
 We are always taking ideas for new features, so just shoot me an email at superlativecode [at] gmail [dot] com.
 This repo includes:
 * A PHP Emailing Object
 	* Plain Text
 	* HTML
+	* Custom Header Support
 	* Multiple To Addresses
 	* Multiple Carbon Copies
 	* Multiple Blind Carbon Copies
 	* Open Source
 	* Test Mode
-	* Forking
 * A Simple PHP Validation Object
 	* checkByRegex()
 	* hasLength()